 - candy thermometer

-- In a medium saucepan, combine sugar, corn syrup, salt, and water.
+- In a medium saucepan, combine sugar, corn syrup, salt, water, and molasses if using.

 - Bring to a boil, stirring to combine.

 - Once sugar has dissolved, stir in peanuts.